MEGA65/open-roms/CONFIG.md

 If enabled, a simple DOS wedge is available from the direct mode - supports `@<drive_number>`, `@<command>`, `@$`, `@$<params>` and `@` commands.

 Feature needs about 330 bytes in BASIC segment.

+### `CONFIG_BCD_SAFE_INTERRUPTS`

+On the most widespread CPUs the D flag is not cleared upon entering interrupts.
+Since the original Kernal does not clear it either, it's not safe to use BCD processor mode without disabling the interrupts first.
+This option makes sure the D flag is disabled at the start of the interrupt - this allows some optimizations in the code.

+Feature needs 2 bytes in KERNAL segmment (for CPUs needing the patch), but at the same time allows optimizations allowing to gain some more bytes.
+If unsure - enable.